OJBibby/ML-Zoomcamp-MidTerm/README.md

 It is important for insurers to accurately predict the medical costs of a customer to determine their premium.
 This model predicts medical costs of customers based on where they live, sex, age, bmi, number of children, and whether or not they smoke.

-Input data must be in the form of
+Input data must be in the form of:

 {
 	"age": Int,
 	"sex": String ("female" || "male"),